April 2011 Blogs

 March Tribal Delegation Meetings

 I met with several Tribes and Tribal organizations in March.
-Most meetings included a discussion of the budget concerns, health facilities issues, contract health services and specific funding requests.
+Most meetings included a discussion of the budget concerns, health facilities issues, Purchased/Referred Care (PRC) and specific funding requests.
 I am also holding Area Listening Sessions this Spring, mostly by phone or videoconference due to limitations on travel on the Continuing Resolution.
 Here are some pictures from these meetings:

 IHS California Listening Session